-Technical information on WSSC's water and sewerage systems projections is provided in Appendices 5 and 6.
+Technical information on WSSC's water supply and wastewater flow projections is provided in Appendices 5 and 6.
 The complete Water and Sewer Plan provides full details on all these aspects of water and sewer planning in Montgomery County.

 Coordination with Land Use Element of the General Plan